deltachat-bot/deltabot/README.rst

 =========

 A simple "deltabot" that depends on plugins to add functionality.
-It works as part of a group or in 1:1 chats in https://delta.chat applications.
-SimpleBot supports Autocrypt end-to-end encryption but note that the operator of the bot service can look into messages that are sent to it.
+It works as part of a group or in 1:1 chats in `Delta Chat  <https://delta.chat>`_ applications.
+SimpleBot supports `Autocrypt <https://autocrypt.org/>`_ end-to-end encryption but note that the operator of the bot service can look into messages that are sent to it.